Frugality The Do’s and Don’ts

 - Ignoring maintenance.
 Yep, when it comes to maintenance, a frugal person will not look to save a buck by skipping car maintenance, neglecting upkeep of the house, or even ignoring medical issues.
 Spending a bit of time and money on maintenance can prevent expensive repairs down the road.

 Need more motivation?
-Take inspiration from the frugal habits from these millionaires and billionaires!
+Take inspiration from the frugal habits from these billionaires!